Ronaldrc/Ronaldrc.github.io/README.md

 # Introduction
-My personal website shares some of my bigggest projects I have done during my academic career and on my freetime.
+My personal website shares some of my biggest projects I have created.
 Enjoy learning all about myself and my proudest works.

 # Demo